ArthurWHenry/js-challenge-boilerplate/README.md

 ## Running Tests

-The project includes various tests making sure that the individual components are working and the over functionality of the application is working.
-To run these tests, execute:
+The project includes a comprehensive test suite making sure that the individual components are working and the overall functionality of the application is working

+### Prerequisites for Running Tests

+Ensure all project dependencies are installed by following the [Installation](#installation) section.

+### How to Run Tests

+To run all tests, execute the following command in the terminal:

 ```bash
   npm run test
 ```

+### Interpreting Test Results

+After running the tests, you will see an output in the terminal indicating which tests passed and which failed.
+For failed tests, a detailed error message will be provided to help diagnose the issue.

 ## Using the Sample CSV

-To use the `sample.csv` file with the application, after you've set up your local environment, you can either drag and drop the file into the dropzone or click the dropzone to select the file.
+To use the `sample.csv` file with the application, after setting up the local environment, you can either drag and drop the file into the dropzone or click the dropzone to select the file.